amirpankratis/Map_Draw_Route_Two_Point/README.md

 1. Clone the repository
 2. Open the project in Android Studio.
+3. Add your map api Key in /app/src/main/res/values /strings.xml
-3. Build and run the app on your Android device.
+4. Build and run the app on your Android device.

 ## contact
 amir.shaban@live.com